ahbarnett/BIE2D/README.md

 # BIE2D: MATLAB tools for boundary integral equations on curves in 2D

-This set of codes solves piecewise constant linear PDEs using boundary integral equations on curves.
-It includes Laplace, Helmholtz, Stokes, log-singular self-evaluations, and close-evaluation quadratures based on the Cauchy kernel.
-Also are included periodic BVP solvers.
-It is designed to be reasonably efficient yet tutorial in nature (easy to read and well-documented), and could be used as a template for faster Fortran/C versions.
+This set of codes solves boundary value problems for piecewise constant coefficient linear PDEs using potential theory, ie boundary integral equations (BIE) on curves.
+Quadratures that are very high-order or spectral are used, allowing accuracies approaching machine precision with small numbers of unknowns.
+The idea is to provide a simple and uniform interface to the evaluation of layer potentials and filling of Nystrom matrices for Laplace, Helmholtz, and Stokes kernels, including modern quadratures for singular self-evaluation, and close-evaluation quadratures (eg based on the Cauchy kernel).
+Simple BVP solvers are included, for various geometries including singly and doubly periodic.
+This provides a sandbox to deliver implementations of various schemes that are under active research by myself and collaborators, as well as by other experts such as R. Kress, J. Helsing.
+The code is designed to be reasonably efficient, yet tutorial in nature (easy to read and well-documented), and could be used as a template for faster Fortran/C versions.
+I plan to include fast algorithsm, panel quadratures (including close-evaluations), and corner quadratures.

-Code mostly by Alex Barnett, based on work from 2008-2016 including MPSpack, LSC2D and other projects.
+Main author: Alex Barnett, based on work from 2008-2016 including subsuming the integral-equation parts of [MPSpack](https://github.com/ahbarnett/mpspack), all of [LSC2D](http://math.dartmouth.edu/~ahb/software/lsc2d.tgz), and my [BIE tutorial](https://math.dartmouth.edu/~fastdirect/notes/quadrtut.zip).

 Also includes the following contributions:

-  Gary Marple - matrix versions of global close evaluation quadratures
-  Bowei Wu - Stokes velocity extension from Laplace
+  Gary Marple - matrix versions of global close evaluation quadratures Bowei Wu - Stokes velocity extension from Laplace
   L Nick Trefethen - Gaussian quadrature

-## Installation
+### Installation

 Download using `git`, `svn`, or as a zip (see green button above).

 Open MATLAB in the top level (`BIE2D`) directory, and run `setuppath` to add all needed directories to your path.

-Test by running `testall` which should produce lots of outputs and convergence plots without crashing.
+Test by running `testall` which should produce lots of error outputs close to machine precision, figures, etc, and yet not crash.

 Codes have been tested on MATLAB versions from R2012a onwards.

-## Directories
+### Directories

-`kernels` : Laplace, Stokes, Helmholtz, Cauchy potential evaluators and matrix filling
-`utils`   : general numerical utilities
+`kernels` : Laplace, Stokes, Helmholtz, Cauchy potential evaluators and matrix filling `utils`   : general numerical utilities
-`test`    : test codes other than built-in self-tests, figure-generating codes `solvers` : 2D BVP solver example codes, also serve to test kernels
-`doublyperiodic` : codes for flow (Laplace, Stokes) in doubly-periodic geometries, computation of effective permeability.
+`test`    : test codes other than built-in self-tests, figure-generating codes `solvers` : 2D BVP solver example codes, also serve to test kernels `doublyperiodic` : codes for flow (Laplace, Stokes) in doubly-periodic geometries, computation of effective permeability.

+### Notes and design decisions

+1. Every kernel can be accessed as a dense matrix `...mat.m` or as the evaluation given a density `...eval.m`.
+Sometimes one of these simply calls the other, but this allows dropping in more efficient versions for either.

+1. For all coordinates in $\mathbb{R}^2$ we use complex numbers in the form $x+iy$, since this is very convenient for geometry.
+For Cauchy integral interpolation we obviously also use complex numbers.

+1. Stokes involves vector-valued densities, velocities, etc. For clarity of coding and visualization we have decided to order the node index fast and the vector index slow, ie to stack all the x-components, followed by all the y-components.
+Matrices thus have a block structure of the form $[A_{11}, A_{12}; A_{21}, A_{22}]$.
+The other choice of alternating x and y components would be better for RAM locality, and to feed into direct solvers, but we err instead on the side of simplicity/reability and leave this for a Fortran/C implementation.
+Likewise, we have avoided the use of complex numbers to represent x and y components for Stokes.

+1. Will panels be cell arrays of segments, or one large segment struct with breakpoints listed?

-## Improvements needed
+### Improvements needed

+* Lots of missing pieces, BVP solver demos
+* FMM MEX interfaces
+* kd-tree for close-evaluation lists (Marple)
+* panels
+* Alpert and other options for log-singular kernels
-* Helmholtz
+* Helmholtz bring in from MPSpack
+* corners with panels, bring in from various tests
-* bring in QBX?
+* bring in QBX ?